Support Local Shapers

 Called "the terrible child of the longboard scene", Robin is from California where he builds his legend.
 With a frenetic personality which gives Robin a particular vision of surf, namely powerful, bold and unpredictable.
 Kegel has been known thanks to his results in surf competitions in California, Hawaii, Australia, and Japan, but also thanks to a style and a rare creativity.
 From his childhood to study surf and its story, he keeps a principle he never forgets :

 "to be a real surfer, you need to shape your own boards."

 Jean Penninck has always let improvisation guide his life, his art projects and his surf.
-Thanks to a childhood traveling around France, he listen to opportunities and feeds from people he meet to fin his path.
+Thanks to a childhood traveling around France, he listens to opportunities and feeds from people he meets to find his path.
 Seduced by waves, nature and Basque Country culture, this region has become his adoption land since 15 years.
 Skip Frye, Donald Takayama, Marc Andreini...
 Jean is inspired from legends of shape and their designs he revisits with his own vision.

-No mather if it is in photography, surf or shape, the most important thing for Jean is to create with "sould and heart".
+No matter if it is in photography, surf or shape, the most important thing for Jean is to create with "soul and heart".